-Proper Contact Lens Hygiene Techniques for Kirkland Residents
+Proper Contact Lens Hygiene Techniques

 Importance of Contacts Lens Hygiene

 Contact lenses provide wearers with more flexibility and comfort during the day, but they also require more responsibility.
 Contact lens use requires the maintenance of hygienic practices to ensure the prevention of infections and other physical harm to the eyes.
 Keeping a clean hygiene when dealing with contact lenses is one of the best ways to protect yourself from an infection or complications such as a corneal ulcer.

 Properly Cleaning the Contact Lens